 By the same token, corneas that are extensively thickened by surgeries, such as epikeratophakia, can undergo removal of the epilenticle to restore the corneal anatomy and present it for final laser reshaping.
 Physiologically speaking, corneas thickened by Fuch's dystrophy can be rehabilitated using DSAEK/DMEK surgeries to revitalize the cornea to its normal anatomy and thickness for future laser reshaping.

-In cases that demand correction of throughand-through corneal anomalies-such as perforation, degeneration, etc.-a penetrating corneal transplant can be suggested as the last resort, and then again, in preparation for future laser reshaping after suture removal reshaping it with the excimer laser toward best vision potential (BVP) and emmetropia.
+In cases that demand correction of through-and-through corneal anomalies-such as perforation, degeneration, etc.-a penetrating corneal transplant can be suggested as the last resort, and then again, in preparation for future laser reshaping after suture removal.